stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

+Notes:

-Note that for convenience we provide the explicit `wheel()` accessor as well as returning the wheel in the `sources()` method.
+- For convenience we provide the explicit `wheel()` accessor as well as returning the wheel in the `sources()` method.

+- We will cover the mouse buttons and pointer sources later.

-The mouse wheel implementation is comprised of a single axis which is bound to a GLFW `MouseScrollListener` when enabled:
+The mouse wheel source is comprised of a single axis which is bound to a GLFW `MouseScrollListener` when enabled:

 ```java
 public Source<Axis.Event> wheel() {